Museum Kampa: Collection of works by František Kupka

 In the 1950s, Meda Mládková studied art history at the Sorbonne in Paris and actively sought out František Kupka, who was virtually unknown in Paris and banned in Bohemia, at his studio, where she purchased the first painting for her collection.
 Thanks to her intuition and keen perception, she gradually acquired a significant collection of Kupka's paintings, which attests to the painter's importance as the founder of abstract art.
-The collection includes some of Kupka's first abstract paintings from 1911-1912, Amorpha - Warm Chromatics (exhibited in Paris at the Salon d'Automne in 1912) and a study for the painting Amorpha - Two-Color Fugue (the final version of the painting was purchased by the National Gallery in Prague from the Waldes Collection), as well as color studies for the paintings Cosmic Spring and Stories of Pistils and Stamen, and early abstract paintings from 1912-1913, Cathedral and Marketplace.
-The painting Arrangement of Graphic Movements II (1912-1913) was donated by the Mládek couple to the National Gallery in Washington.
+The collection includes some of Kupka's first abstract paintings from 1911 to 1912, Amorpha - Warm Chromatics (exhibited in Paris at the Salon d'Automne in 1912) and a study for the painting Amorpha - Two-Color Fugue (the final version of the painting was purchased by the National Gallery in Prague from the Waldes Collection), as well as color studies for the paintings Cosmic Spring and Stories of Pistils and Stamen, and early abstract paintings from 1912 to 1913, Cathedral and Marketplace.
+The painting Arrangement of Graphic Movements II (1912–1913) was donated by the Mládek couple to the National Gallery in Washington.

 The collection is also exceptional because communist regime in Czechoslovakia rejected a generous offer from the artist's estate in the 1950s for political reasons.
 Meda Mládková then unsuccessfully appealed, together with Jaroslav Stránský, to the Czechoslovak exile community to acquire a collection of important Kupka paintings for a future free Czechoslovakia.
 The Mládek collection is thus the most comprehensive collection of Kupka's work in private ownership, alongside the now dispersed collection of Kupka's patron Jindřich Waldes.
 It was the exceptional quality of the collection that attracted attention when it was exhibited at the House of the Black Madonna in 1996, when the international significance of Kupka's work had not yet been fully appreciated.
 The exhibition "František Kupka: Pioneer of Abstraction" was then repeated in a number of foreign galleries (The Hague, Wolfsburg, Dallas, Ixelles).
 The collection also includes a complete set of Kupka's woodcuts and numerous drawing studies for the cycle "Four Stories in Black and White".
 In 2011, Meda Mládková managed to purchase 44 paintings and drawings by František Kupka from the private collection of art historian and assistant at the Museum of Modern Art in New York Lilli Lonngren Anders.